yannick-cw/elastic-indexer4s/README.md

 * 0.5.0: switch to using elasticsearch 6.x.x version, using http client instead of tcp client
 * 0.5.1: greatly increase the detail level of failure reporting
 * 0.6.0: breaking change moving to elastic4s `6.3.3`, dropping all integration tests, as they are not supported at this time anymore by elastic4s (only by spinning up a cluster yourself or embedded docker)
+* 0.6.5: updates lots of versions and fixes cluster sniffing for the rest client, also removed the cluster from the settings, as it is not supported in the rest client